winnpixie/guardian-aottg/README.md

         - FPSCamera - Allows you to play AoTTG from a First-Person View (EXPERIMENTAL).
         - MultiplayerNapeMeat - Adds nape meat slices into multiplayer (BUGGY).
     - **Miscellaneous**
+        - LimitUnfocusedFPS - Toggles an FPS limiter to save system resources when you're not tabbed into the game.
+        - MaxUnfocusedFPS - The maximum FPS goal for the game when you're not tabbed in (I recommend no less than **30** if you're the MasterClient)
         - DiscordPresence - Toggle Rich Presence to show as your status in [Discord](https://discord.com/) (requires a game/app restart).
         - PhotonAppId - Use a custom [Photon](https://photonengine.com/) Application Id for multiplayer servers.
         - PhotonUserId - Set your Photonian friend-name for user discovery services.